-Chevrolet Cavalier owners have reported 23 problems related to turn signal (under the exterior lighting category).
+Chevrolet Cavalier owners have reported 27 problems related to turn signal (under the exterior lighting category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Chevrolet Cavalier based on all problems reported for the Cavalier.

 First driver side rear turn signal blinked rapidly, then brake light and turn light ceased to work.
 When checked, the light and lens were fused (melted) together.
 As well driver side window ceased to work.
 Mechanic stated its electrical and advised I check recalls.
 Also sometimes gas pedal accelerates without pressure from me.
 No cruise control engaged, not able to determine when or why. . .
 Just occasionally happens.

 See all problems of the 2000 Chevrolet Cavalier .

 The contact owns a 2003 Chevrolet Cavalier.
 The contact stated the lower brake light does not work.
 The vehicle was taken to the dealer who stated they previously repaired the failure under NHTSA recall campaign id number 04v524000; exterior lighting, turn signal.
 Although the failure occurred again he had to pay for the new repairs since they were not covered under the recall.
 The manufacturer was not contacted.
 The failure mileage was 168,000.